Fackham Hall: Production

 Fackham Hall is a parody of traditional period dramas like Downton Abbey (2010) and Gosford Park (2001).
 Comedian and screenwriter Jimmy Carr said Fackham Hall was a mashup of period drama and comedy.

-Filming began in Yorkshire in November 2024 and was completed in late 2024.
-Additional cast members announced were Damian Lewis, Ben Radcliffe, and Tom Felton.
-Additional filming was done at Knowsley Hall in Liverpool, and Thornton Hough, Wirral.
+Principal photography began in Yorkshire in November 2024 and was completed in late 2024.
+Additional cast members announced were Damian Lewis, Ben Radcliffe and Tom Felton.
+Additional filming was done at Knowsley Hall in Liverpool and Thornton Hough, Wirral.

+David Arnold was hired to compose two original songs and the score.
+Arnold also received a "music by" credit in the film, while Oli Julian is credited as a "composer".

 Release

-Fackham Hall is scheduled to be released in the United States on December 5, 2025.
+Fackham Hall was released in the United States by Bleecker Street on 5 December 2025, and in the United Kingdom by Entertainment Film Distributors on 12 December.